yashukla/Container-Time-Limit-Addon/README.md

 # Container-Time-Limit-Addon
- SImple Firefox addon to allow for time restrictions on usage of specific containers.
+ Simple Firefox addon to allow for time restrictions on usage of specific containers.